LAION-AI/Open-Assistant/docs/docs/architecture/inference.md

 and returns it as part of a HTTP event stream.
 You can check out the EventSourceResposethe library's [source code](https://github.com/sysid/sse-starlette/tree/master) for more details about how this works.

 ### From the perspective of the OA Worker

+After loading the tokenizer, a worker establishes a websocket connection with the server and sends its worker config to the server (at `/workers/work`).

+1. we get a work request, which is parsed by oasst_shared.inference.WorkParameters
+2. we then recreate these as stream parameters, using `inference.worker.interface.GenerateStreamParameters.from_work_parameters()`.
+ANSWER -> WHY DO WE NEED TO RECREATE PARAMS AS THIS SECOND CLASS?
+3. why

+note: both `inference/worker/interface.py` and `oasst-shared/oasst_shared/schemas/inference.py` have pydantic classes.

+why are we using websockets instead of a regular message queue?

+in inference.worker.interface.GenerateStreamParameters.from_work_parameters(), why is this not a class method?